voidao/specs/IPNS.md

 All things considered, the IPFS naming layer is responsible for the creation of:
 - mutable pointers to objects
 - human-readable names
+- *@IPPS: mutable pointer to a person, and evolving with the person*

 # Table of Contents